 Name Age Year First Elected to the Board of Trustees

-Robert S. Hekemian 80 1980
+Robert S. Hekemian 81 1980

-Donald W. Barney 71 1981
+Donald W. Barney 72 1981

 Herbert C. Klein, Esq.
-81 1961
+82 1961

-Ronald J. Artinian 63 1992
+Ronald J. Artinian 64 1992

-Alan L. Aufzien 82 1992
+Alan L. Aufzien 83 1992

 David F. McBride, Esq.
-64 2007
+65 2007

-Robert S. Hekemian, Jr. 52 2007
+Robert S. Hekemian, Jr. 53 2007

-There are no family relationships among the Trustees and the Executive Officers, except that Robert S. Hekemian, Jr. is the son of Robert S. Hekemian, the Trust's Chairman of the Board and Chief Executive Officer.
+There are no family relationships among the Trustees and the Executive Officers, except that Robert S. Hekemian, Jr., a Trustee of the Trust, is the son of Robert S. Hekemian, the Trust's Chairman of the Board and Chief Executive Officer.
 During the past five years, none of the nominees for Trustee or Executive Officers of the Trust have served as directors of any company with a class of securities registered pursuant to Section 12 of the Exchange Act or subject to the requirements of Section 15(d) of the Exchange Act or any company registered as an investment company under the Investment Company Act of 1940, as amended, except Robert S. Hekemian, Jr., who is a director of Oritani Financial Corp.
-(ORIT), the holding company for Oritani Bank, of which he is also a director, Ronald J. Artinian, who served as a director of NYMAGIC, Inc. (NYM), an insurance holding company, from 2008 until 2010.
+(ORIT), the holding company for Oritani Bank, of which he is also a director, and Ronald J. Artinian, who served as a director of NYMAGIC, Inc. (NYM), an insurance holding company, from 2008 until 2010.